SittHmuePaing/SittHmuePaing/README.md

 Developed a mobile app that connects dog owners and walkers with features like scheduling, reviews, and messaging.
 Designed a user-friendly interface inspired by dating apps.
 Explore the project here!

-Discord Clone

-Created a feature-rich platform with functional requirements like chat history storage and message delivery optimization.
-See more details here!

 Fun Fact: I thrive in team settings and enjoy collaborating on creative projects.